 Why should I exhibit at AdventureX?

 Because you want to share your project with an audience that’s focused on narrative gaming.
-At AdventureX, you’ll meet people who are passionate about exactly the kind of game you’re making.
+At AdventureX, you’ll meet people who are passionate about exactly the kind of game/software/project you’re making.
 You might meet future playtesters, voice actors, indie publishers etc.

 AdventureX isn’t the biggest event in the world.
-You won’t hand out 1000 flyers – this is part of the reason we don’t charge exhibitors to show off their games.
+You won’t hand out 1000 flyers – this is part of the reason we don’t charge exhibitors to show off their games/software/projects.
 What AdventureX does offer is a friendly, non-corporate opportunity to share your creation with other people who love story-driven games.

 How does applying work?

-How are the games selected?
+How are the exhibitors selected?

 Tips for impressing us

-- Have a good game trailer
+- Have a good trailer

 - Provide download links that work without passwords or logging in